Maritime Safety Queensland is responsible for the management and control of buoy moorings in Queensland waters, except for Gold Coast waters.

 Buoy mooring category areas

-Category 2 buoy mooring areas are considered by Maritime Safety Queensland to be a high risk to marine safety and the control of navigation is a significant, ongoing concern, due to environmental elements or navigational issues.
+Category 2 buoy mooring areas are considered by Maritime Safety Queensland to be a higher risk to marine safety and the control of navigation is a significant, ongoing concern, due to environmental elements or navigational issues.

 Category 3 buoy mooring areas are all other areas in the state, unless otherwise upgraded to a higher category by Maritime Safety Queensland.